adrianfriday/scc243-labs/week5/week5-task.md

 7. Finish the table with the average time taken and standard deviation.
 8. Add a subsection called `## Reflections` which summarises what you've found, and any personal observations on the number of Watt's associated with the computations.
 How much energy was saved by offloading from CPU to GPU and speeding up the task?
 If you ran this task for an entire day, week, month or year how many kWh would be used for CPU and GPU variants?

-Don't forget to `git add` your new file, `commit` and `push` to the server at least at the end of the task.
+Don't forget to `git add` your new file, `commit` and `push` to the server at least at the end of the task.  **Take care not to add the 'data' folder to your git repository - it contains an enormous data file that you don't need to keep!**  You can remove it with `git rm -r data` or on `scc-source` if you need to.

 ## Learning outcomes
 * You should have an appreciation of how energy varies with CPU vs. GPU computation